pretix/pretix-docs/docs/guides/check-in/custom.md

 You can create an AND- or an OR-bracket around an existing condition by clicking :btn:OR: or :btn:AND: next to the condition.
 When hovering the mouse over several nested brackets, AND-brackets will be highlighted in red, OR-brackets in green, and other conditions in purple.

+### Adding a simple condition

+All conditions **except** "All of the conditions below (AND)" and "At least one of the conditions below (OR)" are simple conditions.
+Your custom check-in rule could consist of only a single of these simple conditions.
+If you need to set up more than one condition, then you need to organize these conditions using AND- and OR-conditions.

+Select a condition from the dropdown menu, for instance, "Current day of the week (1 = Monday, 7 = Sunday).
+The page now displays an additional dropdown menu listing mathematical symbols for "equals", "greater than", "smaller than or equal to" and so on.
+Select a symbol, for example, "<".
+The page now displays an additional field in which you can enter a number.
+Enter a number, for example, `6`.
+Click the :btn:Save: button.

+If you set up a condition as described in the example, then pretixSCAN will only recognize a ticket as valid if the current day of the week is less than 6, or in other words, only Monday through Friday.
+Tickets will be rejected if scanned on Saturday or Sunday.

+## Applications